7 ways to easily capture perfect full page website screenshots

 The capture opens in a new tab, and you can copy it into your clipboard or save it locally.
 If you are interested in the code, you can find it here.

-Bonus: Capture full page screenshots on mobile devices
+Option 7: Capture full page screenshots on mobile devices

 Nowadays, tablets and mobile phones are responsible for more than 50% of web traffic.
 As many websites look very different on these devices, restricting the screenshot question to only Mac and Windows won’t help us much.
 In addition, for many websites there’s not only one version for mobile, and one for desktop.
 Instead the page adapts responsively to the device’s width, for example, resizing elements on orientation changes from portrait to horizontal.